Catherine Dyer: Life and career

-Dyer appeared in a number of movies, including Halloween II (2009), The Blind Side (2009), Sabotage (2014), Dirty Grandpa (2016), The Darkest Minds (2018), and Nappily Ever After (2018).
-In 2019, she played main anthogonist in the independent thriller film, The Devil to Pay opposite Danielle Deadwyler.
-She later was cast in the Netflix thriller, Reptile.
-In 2023, she played a leading role in the Lifetime thriller The Surrogate Scandal.
+Dyer appeared in a number of movies, including Halloween II directed by Rob Zombie (2009), The Blind Side with Sandra Bullock (2009), Sabotage with Arnold Schwarzenegger(2014), Dirty Grandpa with Robert DeNiro (2016), The Darkest Minds (2018), and Nappily Ever After (2018).
+In 2019, she played main antagonist (received 'Best Villain nomination') in the independent thriller film, The Devil to Pay opposite Danielle Deadwyler.
+She later was cast in the Netflix thriller, Reptile. with Benicio del Toro and Alicia Silverstone In 2023.
+Ms. Dyer also played a leading role in the Lifetime thriller The Surrogate Scandal. and she can be seen most recently, in The Rivals of Amziah King with Matthew McConaughey and upcoming in Heartland with Jessica Chastain.